 Devolution – what it means for Herefordshire

 In England, devolution is the transfer of powers and funding from national to local government.
-This enables decisions to be made closer to the local people, communities and businesses they affect.
+The process of devolution enables decisions to be made closer to the local people, communities and businesses they affect.

 Over the last 10 years, the UK Government has taken steps towards the transfer of power from central government to local authorities and combined authorities in England through a series of 'devolution deals'.